The ChubbChubbs!

-The ChubbChubbs! is a 2002 American computer-animated short film by Sony Pictures Imageworks.
+The ChubbChubbs! is a 2002 American animated short film by Sony Pictures Imageworks.
 It was directed by Eric Armstrong, produced by Jacquie Barnbrook, and written by Jeff Wolverton.

 The ChubbChubbs! won the Academy Award for Best Animated Short Film in 2003.

 Plot

 Meeper, the janitor of an alien pub called the Ale-E-Inn, has higher aspirations—a karaoke performer.
 After he accidentally electrocutes a singer, he is ejected from the pub.
 Outside, he is told by an incautious Gungan that "The ChubbChubbs are coming!"
 Meeper sees aircraft land in the distance, and huge, weapon-bearing monsters exit the craft.
 He assumes these are the ChubbChubbs.

 Meeper rushes to warn the pub, and some chicks he finds pecking at the ground outside, but each of his attempts further injures the singer.
 Once the patrons are finally warned by a different visitor, the pub is promptly emptied due to said patrons taking off in panic, leaving Meeper behind during the process.
-When the monsters begin closing in to the pub, Meeper hides the chicks under his bucket in an attempt to save them.
+When the monsters begin closing in to the pub, Meeper hides four chicks under his bucket in an attempt to save them.
 He then launches into a rendition of "Why Can't We Be Friends?" until, caught up in the song, he accidentally trips over the bucket, revealing the chicks.
 The monsters flee, screaming, "It's the ChubbChubbs!"
 The chicks reveal their razor sharp teeth and devour the monsters, who are actually known as Zyzaks.
 They gather around Meeper, who says, "So...
 You guys into karaoke?"

 As the credits roll, Meeper and the ChubbChubbs sing a rewrite of Aretha Franklin's "Respect" in the pub.
 When the song is finished, there is dead silence.
 The ChubbChubbs glare and reveal their teeth in a sense of threat, and the crowd hastily bursts into applause.